Artist of the Year: Overview

 Through several rounds of regional competitions in different parts of the UK professional and amateur artists are challenged to produce a landscape; whilst the portrait competition takes place in London where the contestants produce a picture of one of three famous sitters.
 The winning artist of each round, selected by three judges, advances to the semi-final and then to the final.
 The landscape competition is filmed on location; whilst the portrait competition is held at Battersea Arts Centre.
 The winner of both series receives a £10,000 commission to paint either a famous landmark or a famous personality and the picture becomes part of a national collection.

-The show is produced by London and Glasgow-based independent production company Storyvault Films.
-It is presented by Joan Bakewell and Stephen Mangan.
-Series 1 to 5 were presented by Frank Skinner.
-The judges are the British art historian, curator and arts broadcaster Kate Bryan, head of contemporary art at the Fine Art Society, Kathleen Soriano, director of exhibitions at the Royal Academy, and portrait/landscape painter Tai-Shan Schierenberg.
+The show is produced by London and Glasgow-based independent production company Storyvault Films, and is currently presented by Stephen Mangan, who joined for the sixth series replacing Frank Skinner; until 2023 Skinner and then Mangan co-hosted the show with Joan Bakewell (with the exception of Portrait Artist programmes produced during the COVID-19 pandemic, which Mangan hosted alone due to social distancing precautions); Bakewell presented her final series of the show on Portrait Artist 2023 (Series 18 of the competition), in which she also appeared as a sitter in one of the episodes.

-Joan Bakewell presented her final series of the show on Portrait Artist 2023 (Series 18 of the competition), in which she also appeared as a sitter in one of the episodes.
+Until 2026 the regular judges were the British art historian, curator and arts broadcaster Kate Bryan, head of contemporary art at the Fine Art Society, Kathleen Soriano, director of exhibitions at the Royal Academy, and portrait/landscape painter Tai-Shan Schierenberg.
+In 2026 a new judging panel was announced, with Eva Langret, director of Frieze London, replacing Bryan from Landscape Artist 2026 onwards, and Schierenberg and Soriano replaced on Portrait Artist by artist Jonathan Yeo and curator and historian Katy Hessel from 2026 onwards; a refreshed format for Landscape Artist from the 2027 series will be judged by Langret and Schierenberg, with Fearne Cotton hosting alongside Mangan.